 How to Unblock a Shower Drain Without Chemicals

-If you’ve ever had the misfortune of taking a shower and realized that the water isn’t draining, you know how frustrating it can be.
-Not only can it slow down your morning routine, it also makes it harder to clean up when you’re done.
-While chemical drain cleaners are sometimes effective, they can also damage the pipes as well as harm the environment.
-The positive side is that there are a lot of natural ways to unblock the shower drain without using harmful chemical solutions.
+If you’ve ever taken a shower only to realize that the water hasn’t been draining then you’ll be aware of how frustrating it is.
+It’s not just slowing down your morning routine, but it can also be harder to clean up when you’re done.
+Although chemical drain cleaners can be occasionally effective, they could also damage your pipes and damage the environment.
+The positive side lies in the plenty of natural methods to clear the shower drain, without the need for harmful chemicals.

 Key Takeaways

-- There are many natural methods to unblock the drain of a shower like vinegar and baking soda as well as a wire hanger or a wet/dry vacuum.
+- There are several natural methods to get rid of the blockage in a shower by using baking soda or vinegar, a wire hanger, or a dry/wet vacuum.

-- To make use of the baking soda method and vinegar, gather materials, take off drain cover and debris, pour baking soda in, then vinegar.
-Wait for 30 minutes before flushing with boiling water.
+- To use baking soda with vinegar: collect supplies, remove the cover for draining and any obstructions, and pour baking soda, followed by vinegar.
+Wait for 30 minutes then flush with boiling water.

-- Method for hanging wire: straighten out wire hanger and leave one end as it was Create a hook at the top, and then place it down the drain to catch hair and debris out.
+- Method for hanging wire: straighten out wire hanger and leave one end as it was, create a hook at the top, and then place it into the drain, and then use it to pull hair and debris out.

-- Method for wet/dry vacuums: set vacuum to "wet" mode Cover drains that overflow using cloth or tape. join the hose and create an airtight seal, then turn on the vacuum for 3 minutes.
+- To use wet/dry vacuum method select the "wet" mode and cover drains overflowing using cloth or tape. attach hose creating an air-tight seal.
+Then turn off the vacuum after 3 minutes.

-- Prevent future blockages by using a hair strainer in your shower.
-Run hot water after every use and avoiding running grease down your drains.
+- Be prepared for blockages in the future by using hair strainers in your shower.
+You can also run hot water after each use and avoiding the practice of pouring grease down your drains.

 Method 1 Method 1: Bake Soda and Vinegar